Experience

 Boston University College of Engineering

-Thesis on Economic Frameworks for Spectrum Coexistence in Advanced Wireless Networks.
 Supervised by Prof David Starobinski.
-Research focus in developemnt of economic models for interactions between passive radiometers and active communications users, with additional work in development of Markov Decsion Process-based attack modeling for cloud application autoscaling.
-Published seven total conference and journal papsers: four IEEE conference papers with one Best Paper Runner Up accolade; one ACM conference paper; one IEEE JSAC paper; and one VLDB paper.
-Two additional follow up works based on the research are pending.
-Additionally, I have presented my work to industry funders and CTO teams and served as a Guest Lecturer for the Computer Communication Networks course on three occasions while covering for the professor’s absence.
+Thesis on developemnt of economic models for interactions between passive radiometers and active communications users, with additional work in development of Markov Decsion Process-based attack modeling for cloud application autoscaling.
+Published four IEEE conference papers with one Best Paper Runner Up accolade; one ACM conference paper; one IEEE JSAC paper; and one VLDB paper.
+Two follow up works based on the research have been published: one IEEE JSTARS paper and one IEEE conference paper with Best Paper Runner-Up accolades.

 Boston University College of Engineering